justindbaur/site/src/pages/resume.md

 ##### .NET

 - Built testing infrastructure for validating our data access layer against Sqlite, Postgres, MySql, and SQL Server.
-- Created a server SDK with observability for ensuring high throughput and availibility of our services.
+- Created a server SDK with observability for ensuring high throughput and availability of our services.
 - Took part in major upgrades to keep us up to date with

 ##### Angular